 Pescado a la Veracruzana is another great Mexican dish that layers ingredients, like olives and capers brought by the Spanish conquistadors to indigenous dishes.
 Made with the mild fresh caught Red Snapper, this special dish becomes truly special.

-Pescado de Veracruzana – Red Snapper of Veracruz
+Pescado de Veracruzana – Fish in the Style of Veracruz

 - Wire rack,